zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/grafana/grafana.md

 ## Task 4: Access the Grafana Application

 1. Open a browser and access your PHP application using the external IP address. (e.g. http://xxx.xxx.xxx.xxx:3000/).
-  - You can login using admin/admin as username/password
+Login using admin/admin as username/password

   ![Grafana Login](images/GrafanaLogin.png)

-  - And you change the password accordingly.
+2. You can change the password accordingly

   ![Grafana Login](images/grafana-login-change-password.png)

 ## Task 5: Add MySQL Datasource